-As a result of the foregoing, gross profit for the first quarter of fiscal year 2024 increased approximately \$4.3 million compared to the prior year's first quarter.
+As a result of the foregoing, gross profit for the second quarter of fiscal year 2024 increased approximately \$1.4 million compared to the prior year's second quarter.
+Gross profit for the first six months of fiscal year 2024 increased approximately \$5.7 million compared to the first six months of fiscal year 2023.